Joystream/orion/docs/developer-guide/tutorials/supporting-runtime-upgrades.md

 # Updating event handlers to support an incoming runtime upgrade

 Each event handler has to support all versions of a given event.
-If there is an incoming runtime upgrade and some exising event signature is going to change (for example, a new field will be added to `Members.MemberRemarked` event), you will need to:
+If there is an incoming runtime upgrade and some existing event signature is going to change (for example, a new field will be added to `Members.MemberRemarked` event), you will need to:
 - Update the `joystream.jsonl` file,
 - Generate new types (`src/types/events.ts`) using `make typegen`,
 - Adjust the event handler by adding support for the new version of the event.